AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td rowspan="5">Patient.telecom</td>
                     <td>Composition.subject->Patient.telecom</td>
                     <td rowspan="5">
-                        <p>The requirements document states a PSML document, when uploaded to the My Health Record, will not contain any types of electronic communication contact detail for the consumer within the document.
+                        <p>This requirement states a PSML document, when uploaded to the My Health Record, will not contain any types of electronic communication contact detail for the consumer within the document.
 Patient profiles in this implementation guide allow the optional inclusion of telecom to support point-to-point transmission.
-Implementation guidance is included on the profile page to direct implementers to not send address when sending to the My Health Record.</p>
+Implementation guidance is included on the profile page to direct implementers to not send telecom when sending to the My Health Record.</p>
                         <p>This requirement is best enforced in a conformance profile.</p>
                      </td>
                 </tr>